eventflow/EventFlow/Documentation/basics/identity.md

 var testId = TestId.NewComb();
 ```

-!!! note
+!!! tip
-    Be sure to read the section about
-    [value objects](../additional/value-objects.md) as the `Identity<>` is basically a
+    Be sure to read the section about [value objects](../additional/value-objects.md) as the `Identity<>` is basically a value object.
-    value object.